 As parents, we need to be mindful about the type of environment we place our children in.

 Protecting and guarding their environment can ensure it represents the Christian values you desire them to have.
 Be watchful for those influences that will overtake the work you have already begun.
 Evaluate the books, movies, television, and music your children consume to see how they compare with the truth of Scripture.
-When you sign up for my newsletter, you’ll receive a handy reference guide to help you make wise choices about the media your kids use!

 There is a danger in sheltering our kids too much, but there is also a danger in telling them too much about our harsh world too soon.
 Unfiltered access to current events, especially seen through someone else’s viewpoint, can be harmful to our kids.
 It can also undermine all the things you’re trying to teach them about God.